mallory/e2ee/draft-e2ee.md

 : A system provides high availability if the user is able to get to the message when they so desire and potentially from more than one device, i.e. a message arrives to a recipient even if they have been offline for a long time.

 Deniability
-: Deniability ensures that anyone with a record of the transcript, including message recipients, cannot cryptographically prove to others that a particular participant of a communication authored the message.
+: Deniability ensures that anyone able to decrypt a record of the transcript, including message recipients, cannot cryptographically prove to others that a particular participant of a communication authored the message.
 As demonstrated by the Signal and OTR protocols, this optional property must exist in conjunction with the necessary property of message authenticity, i.e. participants in a communication must be assured that they are communicating with the intended parties but this assurance cannot be transmitted to any other parties.

 Forward secrecy
 : Forward secrecy is a security property that prevents attackers from decrypting encrypted data they have previously captured over a communication channel before the time of compromise, even if they have compromised one of the endpoints.
 Forward secrecy is usually achieved by deriving new encryption/decryption keys, and older ones are immediately deleted after used.